Vouch logovouch

 2. Publishing

-• When you choose to publish, the datasource enters the publishing state.
+• When you choose to publish, the data source enters the publishing state.

 • This process can take time, since the vlayer Chrome Extension must be released for changes to take effect.